 Coat and Colors – A silky double coat in red, fawn, gold, white, cream, black and tan, and parti colors

-Another Tibetan dog which has spaniel in its name but is not a spaniel at all.
 Spaniels were originally bred to be compact, athletic, and enthusiastic hunting companions.
-The Tibetan spaniel was for none of these and was actually used for the protection of the Tibetan monasteries.
-It has its origin in the Himalayas dating back around 2500 years.
-They might be small by size but they do their jobs aptly by sitting high up on walls and barking when strangers came near.
+The Tibetan spaniel was used for none of these purposes and was instead used for protecting Tibetan monasteries.
+It has its origins in the Himalayas, dating back around 2,500 years.
+They might be small, but they did their job aptly by sitting high up on walls and barking when strangers came near.
+Learn more about what to know before getting a Tibetan Spaniel.

 5. Shih Tzu